Planning A Japan Road Trip & Driving in Japan

 Renting A Car With Budget Japan

 The first thing to consider when renting a car is to decide what company to use.
-Budget, a popular car rental company in the United States, has many branches in Japan that offer excellent service, competitive pricing, and variety of vehicle types to suit your travel needs.
-During our time in Japan, we rented from Budget twice, once for our 25-day road trip through the southern half of Japan and then again for 7 days in Hokkaido.
+Budget, a popular car rental company in the United States, has many branches in Japan that offer excellent service, competitive pricing, and a variety of vehicle types to suit your travel needs.
+During our time in Japan, we rented from Budget twice, once for our 25-day road trip through the southern half of Japan and then again for traveling around Hokkaido.

 There are a number of websites you can book your rental car online prior to your Japan road trip, one being directly through Budget, RentalCars, ToCoo!
 Japan, and numerous other booking sites.
 The next step is to determine what type of car you want for your trip, each different style suiting a variety of needs.